 This is why we pronounce \(\binom{n}{k}\) as “\(n\) choose \(k\)”.
 It is the number of ways to choose \(k\) items from a collection of \(n\) items, since choosing \(k\) elements is exactly how you build a \(k\)-element subset.

-We can view counting lattice paths as choosing \(k\) out of \(n\) things: of the \(n\) steps on the path, we choose \(k\) of them to be in the \(x\) direction.
-Bit strings can also be thought of in this way: of the \(n\) bits in the string, we choose \(k\) of them to be 1’s.
+We can view counting lattice paths as choosing \(k\) out of \(n\) things: Of the \(n\) steps on the path, we choose \(k\) of them to be in the \(x\) direction.
+Bit strings can also be thought of in this way: Of the \(n\) bits in the string, we choose \(k\) of them to be 1’s.

 We can now answer all sorts of real-world counting problems, as long as they are really nothing more than asking for the number of subsets of a set.
 Pascal’s triangle contains all these answers.